LoganSutton13/DBD/README.md

 4. **View Results**
    - Access the Gallery tab to see processed images
-   - Browse orthophotos and field maps
+   - Browse orthophotos and field maps from the backend
+   - Click on images to view full-screen previews
+   - View PDF reports directly in the browser
+   - Download processed orthophotos and reports
    - Use the Field Maps tab for agricultural analysis
-   - Generate pesticide prescriptions as needed
+   - Generate pesticide prescriptions with spray maps as needed

 ## Known Problems